dgjinovci/g-helper-companion-app/README.md

-# g-helper-companion-app
+# G-Helper Companion App
-The Android companion app for G-Helper connects with your PC to let you monitor system performance, switch performance profiles directly from your phone.
-Fast, lightweight, and designed for real-time control—perfect for managing your gaming laptop on the go.
+The Android companion app for [G-Helper](https://github.com/seerge/g-helper)<br>Connects with your PC to let you monitor system performance, switch performance profiles directly from your phone.
+Fast, lightweight, and designed for real-time control.

 ## Screenshots
 <div style="display:inline-block">